TheStormex/cart263/project3/README.txt

 turn, it gets more!
 Switch between each hacker as the front line often to prevent one from becoming tired!
 Good luck!
 The fate of humanity rests on your fingertips!

+code in:
+- aoe abilities
+- ability targets inside effect for abilities with multiple type of targets